An Evening with Princess Diana: October 16, 1988

 As I looked around the church the man in the tattered clothes caught my eye.
 He sat there silently, proudly and alone.
 But now he held his head high.
 I desperately wanted to ask him how he knew the Princess, but I couldn’t.
 I felt ashamed.
 I had judged him and I could not bring myself to speak with him just because the Princess had.
 Embarrassed by my thoughts, I had to look away.

 Soon after, people reclaimed their seats and the hall became quiet.
+Everyone stood.
 The door to the anteroom opened, and the Princess walked out for the second half.
 She again walked the aisle in front of us.
 With her bodyguard still on her left side, she was even closer to us than she had been before and I had the thought: if I bring my arm up even slightly I could touch her.
 But I wouldn’t dare.
 As she passed directly in front of me I looked down.
 It began as a Marcy-inspired bow, but I noticed something as I looked down.
 I saw exactly where her foot was placed and realized I could unquestionably state how close we were by counting and measuring the black and white tiles: her foot was less than two feet away—closer to 18 inches.
 And as she passed, as if our senses weren’t filled already, I could feel the air move and in that air you could smell her perfume.
 It was Fendi perfume, Robin said afterward.

 Her Royal Highness took her seat.
-We all sat in response, and the second half of the concert began.
+We sat in response, and the second half of the concert began.
 If I leaned to my right to see around the pillar, I could catch another glimpse of her ear, her collar, her hair.
 And as I did I tried to convince myself that I really had been so close to her.

 The second half was an operetta, Mahler’s “Das Lied von der Erde,” sung by Jean Rigby and Arthur Davies.
 As much as I enjoyed opera, I couldn’t wait for the concert to be over.
 I couldn’t wait to be free.
 I was bursting with excitement and wanted to talk about what had just happened.
 And yet at the same time I felt ashamed.
 Ashamed that I thought I was better than the man in the tattered green trousers.